-Designation for the decomposition product (therefore also rotting) of organic substances of mainly vegetable waste such as grass, leaves, mulch (mainly wood waste such as branches, twigs, bark), fruit, straw, peat, pomace and weeds, and possibly also animal waste in the form of earth-like substance.
-Animal excrement products such as manure, slurry or stable manure are added (if at all) in pre-composted form.
-As a rule, however, these animal waste products are used as own fertilizers.
-Composting or rotting (rotting) is the controlled decomposition of organic material by micro-organisms(algae, bacteria, fungi) and micro-organisms (woodlice, worms, etc.) with the addition of oxygen.
-The structural components (such as cellulose etc.) and constituents (such as sugar) of the plants are decomposed.
-Some of the intermediate products resulting from the decomposition are converted into humus.
-The admixture of rock flour, sometimes used as an alternative, increases the nutrient content.
+Term for the decomposition product (therefore also rotting, from rot = rotting, modern, decomposing) of organic substances of mainly plant waste such as grass, leaves, mulch (largely wood waste such as branches, twigs, bark), fruit, straw, peat, pomace and weeds, as well as animal waste in the form of earth-like substance.
+Animal excreta products such as manure, slurry or stable manure are added (if at all) in already pre-composted form.
+As a rule, however, these animal waste products are used as fertilisers in their own right.
+Composting or rotting (rotting) is the controlled decomposition of organic material by microorganisms(algae, bacteria, fungi) and microorganisms (isopods, worms, etc.) with the addition of oxygen.
+The structural components (such as cellulose, etc.) and constituents (such as sugar) of the plants are decomposed.
+Some of the intermediate products produced during decomposition are converted into humus.
+The sometimes alternatively used admixture of rock flour increases the nutrient content.

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten